Skip to navigation Skip to content

 If the customer uses the proceeds of sale to purchase a block of land on which they intend to build a new principal home, the land may be exempt from the assets test for up to 12 or 24 months depending on the date of sale.

-The total exempt asset value must not exceed the sale price of the old principal home.
+Note: The maximum total asset value that may be exempt is the value of the sale proceeds of the old principal home.

 • If a new block has been purchased: